 Los Angeles: Kimpton La Peer HotelOpened in 2018, the Kimpton La Peer Hotel in Los Angeles sits between Santa Monica and Melrose Boulevards in a sunny palm-lined street.
 There’s a European vibe to the style that also manages to capture a sense of West Hollywood with its sculptured walls and breezy warehouse and modern industrial feel.
 105 rooms and suites are simple and fresh with pale oak floors and lots of white concrete softened by muted colours.
 Bathrooms have a deep soak tub and power showers.
 The public spaces are stylish but designed to be comfortable as well as functional with large lounge areas.
 Guest amenities include a lap pool and sun deck and a sprawling indoor-outdoor area that houses the buzzy restaurant and bar area.
 The hotel has a Tesla car for guest use or bikes if you prefer.
 Meeting facilities include a rooftop event space.

-New York: Mr C SeaportBelonging to the Ciprianis – the family behind the legendary Harry’s Bar in Venice – the Mr. C Seaport in New York is new in 2018.
+New York: Mr C SeaportBelonging to the Ciprianis – the family behind the legendary Harry’s Bar in Venice – the Mr. C Seaport in New York opened in 2018.
 And naturally, guests are greeted with a bellini cocktail at check in.
 Located on Pier 17 (rebuilt after Hurricane Sandy), the historic building enjoys terrific natural light thanks to loft style ceilings which also make the rooms spacious by New York standards.
-There are 11 categories for the 66 rooms which are refined and elegant with a base white décor warmed up with pops of blues and greys and teak cabinets and desks.
-Rooms have rain showers, 50” TVs, and fine Italian linens.
-The hotel is showcasing a signature dining concept (to be copied in other Mr C locations) with the Bellini Italian restaurant and bar being open from breakfast through dinner.
+There are 11 categories for the 66 rooms which are refined and elegant with a base white décor warmed up with pops of blues and greys, and teak cabinets and desks.
+Rooms have rain showers, 50 inch TVs, and fine Italian linens.
+The hotel showcases a signature dining concept (now copied in other Mr C locations) with the Bellini Italian restaurant and bar being open for rustic Italian fare from breakfast through dinner.
 Guest amenities include a fitness centre and also complimentary Lincoln Navigators or custom-made bikes to get around the city.

 Paris: Hotel des Grands BoulevardsNew for 2018, the Hôtel des Grands Boulevards in Paris is the third property from the Experimental Cocktail Group.
 Inspired by the building’s pre-French Revolution roots, it describes itself as having an updated country aesthetic with references to Marie Antionette’s farm, vintage blue tiles, red marble, whitewashed wood, and cast-iron stoves.
 The result is a charming mix of the indoors meets outdoors with terracotta pots, trellises, greenhouses, foliage, statues, and fountains.
 The hotel has 50 cosy rooms with draped beds, vintage linens and antique furniture sharing space with modern-day travel must-haves.
 An up and coming name on the Paris dining scene - Giovanni Passerini – has been chosen to head the Grand Restaurant on the main floor where he serves classic French-Italian pastoral cuisine.
 A cocktail bar and inner courtyard are attached to the restaurant which can host private dining events.